Meghan Markle’s BFF Jessica Mulroney Is Getting Her Own Netflix Show — Here’s What You Need To Know

-Meghan Markle’s best friend Jessica Mulroney will revisit “first-time wedding disasters before re-making the wedding dreams of 10 devoted couples,” in a 10-episode, 30-minute new series from Netflix and CTV.
+Meghan Markle’s best friend Jessica Mulroney will revisit “first-time wedding disasters before remaking the wedding dreams of 10 devoted couples,” in a 10-episode, 30-minute new series from Netflix and CTV.
 The show is currently in production in Canada and in the U.S. and is set to premiere later this year.

 Mulroney, a professional stylist and wedding expert, has worked with Shania Twain and Canadian Prime Minister Justin Trudeau’s wife, Sophie Grégoire Trudeau.
 She also currently serves as a fashion contributor for Good Morning America.